 Decubitus Ulcer Prevention and Treatment

-Decubitus ulcers are not something that just happens as a normal consequence of being confined to a bed.
-They can be prevented, treated, and in many instances healed if a nursing home caregiver follows proper preventive measures.
+Decubitus ulcers are not something that just happens as a normal consequence of being immobile.
+They are preventable, treatable and, in many instances, can heal if a nursing home caregiver follows proper measures.
 Some of these proactive steps include:

 - Frequently changing the resident’s position, whether sitting or lying

 - Changing bedding, linens, and clothing regularly

 - Administering proper medication at regular intervals, including oral and/or topical

 - Ensuring that the resident is getting good nutrition